dansgithubuser/dansmidieditor/README.md

 - recover previous features
     - try to do necessary edits
 - handle all msgs
-- horizontal scale shouldn't change when ticks per quarter does
 - indicator that more notes are off-screen
 - quantization
 - mouse